-With the continually declining costs of whole genome sequencing and swift results, the number of people that opt to get this done is on the up and above.
+With the continually declining costs of whole genome sequencing and swift results, the number of people who opt to get this done is on the up and above.

-While opting for genome sequencing is a very personal choice, it could be worth your while to be aware of the concerns surrounding it.
+While opting for genome sequencing is a very personal choice, it could be worthwhile to be aware of its concerns.